binary-river/tips/bash-tips.md

 - $# means number of arguments.a <br>

 `echo ${!i}`<br>
- : using ! sign for indirect reference. in this example, if variable i is 1 then shell prints result same as `echo ${1}`
+ : using ! sign for indirect reference. for this example, shell prints result same as `echo ${1}` if variable i is 1
 <br><br>

 ### Conditional Expression